-Blow it up!
-Balloon sports are all the rage for indoor playtime with your crew.
+1. Play balloon sports.
 All it takes to play balloon volleyball, baseball, basketball or hockey is hot air (to blow up the balloons!) and a little ingenuity.
-Use trash cans on opposite sides of room as baskets for basketball, and a simple painter’s tape line to divide the room, making a volleyball net.
+Use trash cans on opposite sides of the room as baskets, and a simple painter’s tape line to divide the room for a volleyball net.
 For hockey and baseball, use pool noodles to bat balloons in the air or on the ground.
 They shoot, you score with these simple games!

-Get over it!
-And under it, and through it when you set up an obstacle course around the house for your kiddos to complete.
+4. Work through an obstacle course.
+And under it, and through it when you set up an obstacle course around the house for your kids to complete.
 Use what you’ve got (hello, boxes from holiday deliveries!) to set one up.
-Then have your munchkin stretch a bit before she sets out to test her ninja warrior skills on the course that gives her a totally legit reason to climb around the furniture.
-That’s a win-win!
+Then have your ninja warriors test their skills on the course that gives them a totally legit reason to climb the furniture.

 photo: Franklin Public Library via Flickr

-It’s a toss up!
+8. Learn to juggle!
 Life with kids is always a circus.
-So it’s only fitting your Littles should take time to clown around when they need to get those wiggles out.
-Help them on their way with some simple juggling instruction.
+So it’s only fitting your kids should take time to clown around when they need to get those wiggles out.
+Help them on their way with simple juggling instruction.
 Our Everyday Life maps out an easy way to learn in just three steps, using scarves instead of beanbags or balls.
 Since they fall so much slower, it gives kiddos the time they need to figure out how to keep everything up in the air.

-Cheer up!
+11. Choreograph a cheer!
 Get into the family spirit by having your crew come up with a family cheer routine.
 Be sure to include all the signature moves like pyramids (parents on base!), claps, and plenty of herkies.
 Pom poms are optional on this one.
 The best part?
 You can pull this bad boy out at the family annual reunion or when your mini-me rocks a play on the sports field.
-Go team!

-Jump up and get down!
-Start stockpiling bubble wrap from your holiday packages now to get you through the winter months.
-When your half pints get restless, pull it out and create a dance floor.
+12. Dance on bubble wrap.
+This is the time to pull out all the bubble wrap you’ve stashed since the holidays.
+When your kids get restless, pull it out and create a dance floor.
 Crank the tunes and let them jump, jump, jump!

 photo: Kristina Buskirk via Toddler Approved

-Hop ’til you drop!
-A long stretch of wood or tile flooring is all your mini-me needs to play a little indoor hopscotch.
+16. Play hopscotch.
+A long stretch of wood or tile flooring is all your little ones need to play a little indoor hopscotch.
 Lay out the game using painters or washi tape so it won’t stick to your floors.
 Then off they go, tossing and hopping down the alley until they reach 10.
 Get more on this sweet idea over at Toddler Approved.

-Turn it up (or down)!
-We heart this simple game that’s a total energy burn for the wee ones.
+18. Play up/down cup.
+This simple game is a total energy burn.
 To play, grab 20 Solo or Dixie cups from the cupboards.
 Then scatter them around the room, 10 facing up and 10 facing down.
-Divide your crew into the Up Team and the Down Team before setting a 5 minute timer.
-Once the timer is set, send them off to flip cups in their direction (up for Up Team, down for Down Team).
-This super fun, super silly game will wear them out!
+Divide your crew into the Up Team and the Down Team before setting a five-minute timer.
+Once the timer is set, send the teams off to flip cups in their direction (up for Up Team, down for Down Team).

-You’re it!
-It doesn’t get any easier than tag when your half pints need to move.
+19. Play tag.
+It doesn’t get any easier than tag when your kids need to move.
 Throw them outside, name someone as “it” and leave the rest up to them.
-All they need is an open space and some warm clothes to get this game groove on!
+All they need is an open space and some warm clothes to get this game going.

-The race is on!
-Pull out the sleds for head-to-head relay races in the yard (If you don’t have snow on the ground, your mini-me can load up stuffies, dolls or robot toys in need of rescuing on her trusty wagon.).
+21. Run a stuffie rescue relay.
+Pull out the sleds for head-to-head relay races in the yard (If you don’t have snow on the ground, your kids can load up stuffies in need of rescuing in their trusty wagon.).
 Once her load is set, race down, leave the cargo and race back to grab more before heading out again.
 If your kiddo flies solo, time her as she makes her down-and-back trips to see just how fast she can deliver everyone to safety.

-Build big!
-Building a bodacious snow fort is as simple as grabbing a loaf pan, filling it up, and putting it all on repeat.
-Have your mini-me build and stack brick after brick of the white stuff to make her own fabu fort when she’s looking for something to do.
-Even without snow on the ground, you kidlet can test her fort building prowess: Encourage her to scavenge fallen branches and pine tree boughs to build a teepee.
+22. Build forts.
+Building a snow fort is as simple as grabbing a loaf pan, filling it up, and putting it all on repeat.
+Even without snow on the ground, you kidlet can test her building prowess: Encourage her to scavenge fallen branches and pine tree boughs to build a teepee.

-Get hunting!
-Let your kiddos loose in the backyard to seek out hidden treasures.
+25. Set up an outdoor treasure hunt.
+Set your kids free in the backyard to seek out hidden treasures.
 They’ll have a blast busting through the snow or grass trying to find little trinkets you’ve hidden beforehand.
-If snow’s your backdrop, make it a rainbow hunt, hiding plenty of colorful objects your little sleuths need to find.
-If not, go with a camo scavenger hunt, digging up wintery earth tone items to hide that’ll give them a challenge.
-It’s a you hide, they seek kind of game!
+If the snow’s your backdrop, make it a rainbow hunt.
+If not, go with a camo scavenger hunt, digging up wintery earth tone items to hide that’ll give kids a challenge.

-Walk it out!
-Whether winter at your place involves snow or not, taking the Littles for a walk in the woods gets the blood flowing.
-Find a clear trail or lace up those furry winter boots to bust through the snow pack in a state or city park, forest preserve or nearby open space that gives them plenty of room to roam.
-Then it’s as simple as putting one foot in front of the other.
+26. Set out on a hike.
+Whether winter at your place involves snow or not, taking your kids for a walk in the woods gets the blood flowing.
+Find a clear trail or lace up those furry winter boots to bust through the snowpack in a state or city park, forest preserve or nearby open space that gives them plenty of room to roam.

 What’s your favorite get-moving game?
-Do you have one to add to our list?
 Tell others about it in a comment.